Louis-MG/RecursiveBinaryDivisor/README.md

 # Summary

-The Recursive Binary Divisor recursiverly splits clusters in two until it cannot annymore.
+The Recursive Binary Divisor recursively splits clusters in two until it cannot annymore.
 For this, the  script uses the mnhn-tree-tools (Haschka T. 2021) in a specific way.
 It first operates the count of kmers, the applies a pca on these counts.
 The projection is used as a support for dbscan.
-The epsilon paramter of dbscan is increased until a binary division occures.
+The epsilon parameter of dbscan is decreased until a binary division occures.
 Then it adds the resulting clusters to a list.
 The tool visits and expands the list at the same time.
 # Installation

 * Dependencies: